tomverran/homepage/content/_index.md

 Hello, like many people with neglected portfolio websites I'm a software developer.
-I mostly work in Scala doing server side development but as you can see here I enjoy dabbling in frontend development from time to time.
+I've spent most of my career working in Scala doing server side development but as you can see here I enjoy dabbling in frontend development from time to time.